 - Unjumble the decodable words- students must focus on the correct sound combination of the different letters, as they re-order the correct letter sounds while writing words

 - Trash or Treasure- students apply their letter sounds knowledge and decoding skills as they sort the nonsense and real words

 - Thumbs Up Thumbs Down- expose students to new words as they decide whether the decodable word matches the picture

 - Thumbs Up Thumbs Down- students must apply their spelling knowledge to determine the correct word (e.g. using knowledge of consonant digraphs and short vowels to identify whether puff or puf is correct)

-- Sound Boxes- focus on the beginning sound, middle sound and end sound in words by breaking decodable words into each sound
+- Sound Boxes- focus on the beginning sound (otherwise known as initial sounds), middle sound and end sound in words by breaking decodable words into each sound

 - Missing Letters - another activity to encourage students to focus on the individual sounds in words. (e.g. focus on short vowel sounds by providing students with a range of CVC words with missing middle sounds)